-The Reserve Bank of Australia’s (RBA) March 2018 Bulletin tries to understand growing demand for high-denomination banknotes in Australia, Canada and the United Kingdom.
+The See Central bank.
+More of Australia’s (RBA) March 2018 Bulletin tries to understand growing demand for high-denomination banknotes in Australia, Canada and the United Kingdom.
 Indeed, demand for these countries’ currencies has been growing overall, but have reached a 50-year peak for the highest denominations: the AUD 100, CAD 100 and the GBP 50.

 There are indeed other variables that could come into play such as the grey economy.
 Nevertheless, given the limited data on the subject, it was not be taken into consideration in the report.